-1. (a) Using Netflix as an example, explain how a mission statement gives a strategic direction. (b) Create a mission statement for your own career.
+1. (a) Using Medtronic as an example, explain how a mission statement gives a strategic direction. (b) Create a mission statement for your own career.

 - a.
 Explain how a mission statement gives a strategic direction.
 A mission statement is an expression of the organization's function in society, often identifying its customers, markets, products, and technologies.
-Netflix's mission statement: "Our core strategy is to grow our streaming subscription business domestically and globally.
-We are continuously improving the customer experience, with a focus on expanding our streaming content, enhancing our user interface and extending our streaming service to even more Internet-connected devices, while staying within the parameters of our consolidated net income and operating segment contribution profit targets." - b.
+Medtronic's mission statement is "to contribute to human welfare by application of biomedical engineering in the research, design, manufacture, and sale of instruments or appliances that alleviate pain, restore health, and extend life."
+The "rising mural" in its headquarters powerfully communicates the inspiration and focus of its mission to its stakeholders: employees, doctors, and patients alike.
+Moreover, it appears on a medallion that is presented to each new employee.
+Finally, each December five or six patients and their physicians describe to assembled employees how Medtronic products have changed their lives.
+These activities send clear messages to employees and other stakeholders about Medtronic's strategic direction. - b.
 Create a mission statement for your own career.
 An example of a mission statement for a student's career might be: "To be recognized as an outstanding, ethically and environmentally responsible, global marketing executive." - 2.
 What competencies best describe (a) your college or university and (b) your favorite restaurant?